contraptsean/pe5tle/README.md

 :black_heart: keep actions as an array to make multiple actions/ back button (refactor to update sketch, rather than build new?)

 :black_heart: maybe drawing function (restore or glitch)

+:black_heart: image turning function (turn image, glitch, turn back, display, to creat glitches at the top or sides)